Puget Sound Energy: Facilities

-PSE owns coal, hydroelectric, natural gas and wind power-generating facilities, with more than 3,500 MW of capacity.
-In 2018, PSE's generation was 36% coal, 32% hydroelectric, 20% natural gas, and 10% wind derived.
+As of 2023, PSE's generation was 30% hydroelectric, 30% natural gas, 22% wind, and 18% coal derived.
 Less than one percent originated from other energy efficiency programs.

-Coal accounted for 36% of PSE's electricity fuel mix in 2018.
 PSE's partial ownership of Eastern Montana's Colstrip Generating Station represents the single largest power-generating facility PSE owns, approximately 700 MW of generating capacity.
 In 2010, the Colstrip Generating station was the 8th largest greenhouse gas emitter among power plants in the United States.
+In 2019, the Washington Clean Energy Transformation Act mandated that all power utilities remove coal from their generation mix, including "coal by wire" from out of state.
+As of May 2024, PSE has proactively removed coal from its portfolio by choosing not to purchase energy generated from the Colstrip plant.
+It intends to sell its 25% stake in the Colstrip plant, but plans to do so have repeatedly fallen through.

 Hydroelectricity generated 31% of PSE's power supply in 2016.
 The company operates three hydroelectric facilities: